 Provides Storage Space

 However, if you are hosting multimedia content (images to audio or video) you will find that you require a considerable amount of storage space.
-But, you can store all of this content on your web host, which will then serve this information to the public.
+All of these files will be stored on the server you have access to through your web hosting provider which will then serve this information to the public.
+In addition, reputable hosting providers also offer backup services, which will take a copy of the files from your website and store them separately so that they can be restored should anything unexpected happen.

 How To Choose a Web Hosting Plan That’s Perfect For Your Website